beyond-labs/react-mirror/README.md

 ##### `combineNested`

-Use `combineNested` to combine state & prop streams together.
+`combineNested` inverts an object of enums, creating a single enum whose values match the given argument.
+Use `combineNested` to join state & prop streams together.

 ```js
 combineNested({